robudex17/sbtph_leaderboard/infra/single-server-on-prim-deploy/README.md

   ```bash
     npm install -g pm2
   ```
-4. Configure and Setup Backend.
+4. Configure and Setup Backend
    a.
 Create **.env** on the backend folder
     ```bash
        cd backend